ESchae/SOM/Readme.md

 distribution and topology of the input data is represented [2, S.3].
 After training the neurons (via their weight vectors) represent the samples from the input data.
-A neuron 'represents' an input sample simply means, that its weight vector is the closest to the input sample in the feature space.
+A neuron 'represents an input sample' simply means, that its weight vector is the closest to the input sample in the feature space:
-Similar (hence close) input samples are represented by neighboring neurons:

 ![alt text](images/after-training.png)

+Similar (hence close) input samples are represented by neighboring neurons.
 Remember, that normally the feature space is high-dimensional and hence can not be visualized very well.
-As the map grid itself does not reveal the distribution of the weight vectors in the feature space, the result of the training is often visualized with a Unified Distance Matrix (U-matrix).
+As the map grid itself does not reveal the distribution of the weight vectors in the feature space, the result of the training is often visualized with a so called Unified Distance Matrix (U-matrix) [1, S.8].
 In a U-matrix, the distances between neighboring neurons are visualized:

 ![alt text](images/u-matrix.png)

 Here a gray-scale was used.
-White cells mean, that the average distance to the neighbors of this neurons is low.
-Black cells mean, that the average distance to the neighbors of this neurons is high.
+White cells mean, that for this neuron the average distance to its neighbors is low.
+Black cells mean, that for this neuron the average distance to its neighbors is high.
 In the U-matrix above you can clearly see, that there are two clusters.
-One cluster is represented by the neurons in the left part of the map, the other cluster is represented by the neurons in the right part of the map.
+One cluster is represented by the neurons in the left part of the map, the other cluster is represented by the neurons in the bottom right corner of the map.
-In each cluster the neurons are relatively close to each other (white or light gray cells).
+In each cluster the neurons are relatively close to each other (white to gray cells).
-The neurons whose weight vectors lie between the to clusters can be seen as black cells in the middle of the map.
+The neurons whose weight vectors lie between the to clusters can be seen as black cells in the middle and top right corner of the map.
 They have a relatively high average distance to all their neighbors.

 ### Training Algorithm